liuhouer/np/README.md

 # buci
-buci fix to elegance and add some new function fix serval bugs
+buci fix to elegance and add some new function fix serval bugs VERSION v3.0 2015-12-01 11:56:55